khawarizmus/hijri-week-calendar-proposal/content.typ

 By associating the Hijri week date with the underlying Hijri calendar, one can precisely determine the corresponding Hijri date, ensuring consistency and accuracy in date representation across different systems and contexts.

-For example, the Hijri week date *1445-W23-6[cu-a=islamic-umalqura]* must be accompanied by the underlying Hijri calendar, such as the Umm al-Qura calendar, to accurately ascertain the corresponding Hijri date.
+For example, the Hijri week date *1445-W23-6[cu-a=islamic-umalqura]* must be accompanied by the underlying Hijri calendar, such as the Umm Al-Qura calendar, to accurately ascertain the corresponding Hijri date.

 == Significance of Muharram's 4th Day in Week Numbering